nimaid/LPHK/README.md

   * After installing Miniconda3, you will have to press `enter` to close the window, then run the `install_windows.bat` file again.
 * If a conda distribution is installed (as in the above step), it will prompt you if you want to install LPHK.
 Type `y` and press `enter`.
 * After the installation is done, it will ask if you would like to make a desktop shortcut.
-  * I reccomend you answer `y`, but if you don't want one, you can find the shortcut in the LPHK main folder.
+  * I recommend you answer `y`, but if you don't want one, you can find the shortcut in the LPHK main folder.
 * To run LPHK, click the shortcut.
 Clicking the `LPHK.py` file will not work with this method.
   * The command to run LPHK is `%USERPROFILE%\Anaconda3\envs\LPHK\python.exe [your lphk directory]\LPHK.py`

----------- LEGACY WINDOWS INSTALL INSTRUCTIONS ----------
+---- LEGACY WINDOWS INSTALL INSTRUCTIONS ----

 ONLY USE IF THE ABOVE INSTALLER FAILS, AND AFTER SHARING THE ERROR ON DISCORD OR AS AN ISSUE.

-* First, download the lastest release of Python 3.x from https://www.python.org/.
+* First, download the latest release of Python 3.x from https://www.python.org/.
 * Install it, make a note of the default install location.
   * **YOU MUST** check the option "Add Python 3.x to PATH", as it lets Python and it's programs be used from the command line.
   * If performing a "Custom Installation" of Python 3, **YOU MUST** ensure "pip" and "tcl/tk and IDLE" are selected for install, at minimum.